RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

 Spyder-related (see above note), you should consult the the **Calling for Help** section for other resources to explore and details on how to submit an issue  to our Github tracker, so the problem can be fixed for everyone.
-Thanks for taking the team to read this, and best of luck!
+Thanks for taking the time to read this, and best of luck!